Austria's Fragmented E-Government: 5,627 Public Websites

 Federal Administration

-13 ministries plus subordinate departments, thematic portals, and campaign websites
+13 ministries plus subordinate agencies, thematic portals, and campaign websites

 303

-9 federal states with district commissions, state enterprises, and specialised portals
+9 provinces with district authorities, provincial enterprises, and specialised portals

 2,128